 |1999||Bernd Pischetsrieder (BMW CEO) and Wolfgang Reitzle are fired from BMW as the losses in the UK lead to BMW making their first overall loss in living memory.|

 The Alchemy Group (a venture capital company) commences negotiations with BMW regarding the takeover of Rover.

 |2000||John Towers leads the Phoenix Consortium to buy Rover from BMW.
 The price paid is a symbolic £10, but this includes financial and pension settlements from BMW.|

-BMW sells Land Rover to Ford in order to recoup losses amassed by Rover.
+BMW sells Land Rover and the Gaydon Technical Centre to Ford in order to recoup losses amassed by Rover.

 BMW retains the rights to the marque names of Riley, Rover and Triumph, while the new British company gains the names of Austin, MG, Morris and Wolseley, along with rights to the Vanden Plas name outside the North American market, where it is used by Ford-owned Jaguar.
 The company continues to use the Rover name under a licence agreement drawn up with BMW.

 Other agreements with BMW include the stipulation that MG Rover do not produce any four-wheel-drive cars, so as not to clash with Ford-owned Land Rover in the marketplace.
 MINI remains with BMW, as does the Cowley plant where it is manufactured.